begin-examples/node-hello-world/public/readme.md

-# Automagical `public` directory
+# Host static assets with `public/`

-The `public` directory is a great place to add (compiled) JS and CSS, images, gifs, or any other files you want to publicly accessible.
+The `public` directory is a great place to add (compiled) JS and CSS, images, gifs, or any other files you want to to make publicly accessible in your app.

-Each time your app deploys, the contents of this folder will automatically be published to S3 and our CDN.
+Each time your app deploys, the contents of this folder will automatically be published to S3 and Begin's CDN.

 ## Use caution!

-The full contents of this folder public will be copied to S3 with each deploy, overwriting any existing S3 files with the same name.
+The full contents of this folder will be copied with each deploy, overwriting any existing files with the same name.

 ## Note